Centrectt/Centrectt/README.md

-- 👋 Hi, I’m Centrectt.
+- 👋 Hi, I’m Minehutz.
 - 👀 I’m interested in Skript and Configuration.
 - 🌱 I’m currently learning JavaScript and C#
 - 💞️ I’m looking to collaborate on Minecraft Server projects
 - 📫 How to reach me.
-Discord - Centrect#3643
+Discord - Minehutz#0848